benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 > * In making work assignments, **always sign out the unimportant jobs first**.
 > * **Insist on perfect work** in relatively unimportant products.

 Any of those tactics sound familiar?
 Any of those that you haven't experienced in a meeting at least once?
 This week?
-While I doubt your coworkers are actually double agents for the now-defunct OSS, there's something to be said for the fact that the behaviors that were once used as means of espionage, are now all-too-common corporate anti-patterns.
+While I doubt your coworkers are actually double agents for the now-defunct OSS, there's something to be said for the fact that the behaviors that were once used as means of espionage, are now all-too-common anti-patterns in day-to-day corporate America.

 That got me thinking: what additional anti-patterns would the OSS add if they were writing that field manual for modern times?
-The common thread here, is to **maximize meta-discussion** — the discussion about having the discussion you need to have before you can do the work you actually                      set out to do:
+The common thread here, is to **maximize meta-discussion** — the discussion about having the discussion you need to have before you can do the work you actually                      set out to do.

-* What are we solving for?
-* What's the goal of this meeting?
-* Can we define the scope of the project?
+If you were purposely trying to derail a meeting, here's what I'd add to that list:

+* In the middle of a particularly insightful discussion, insist that the group table the discussion, take a step back and define with specificity **what you're solving for**, **the scope of the project**, and **the particular meeting's goals**.
-* If there is more than one goal, insist that you decide on one before proceeding
+* If the group present more than one goal, insist that you **decide on a single goal** or that you explicitly **prioritize goals** before you can proceed.
-* What does success look like?
-* What's our success metric?
-* How do we measure our success metric?
+* Whenever possible, present open ended proccess-bassed questions, like *what does success look like?*, *what's our success metric?*, or *how do we measure our success metric?*.
-* I really think X stakeholder should be here before we make a decision
+* As you approach key points in the discussion, insist that the group foregone decision making until stakeholder not originally invited to the meeting have the opportunity to weigh in.
-* If there are other similar efforts, insist the effort at hand be distinguished before proceeding
+* If there are other similar efforts within the organization, **insist the effort must be distinguished from similar efforts** before you can proceed
-* Show up when it's expected to start, or even better, assume it'll start a few minutes late
-* Don't take into account AV needs until after the start time
+* **Assume the meeting will start 3-5 minutes late**, and show up accordingly.
+When you do arrive blame technical issues.
+Be sure to revisit issues that were decided in your absence.
+* If you've called the meeting, **don't take audio-visual needs into account** until after the meeting's scheduled to start.
+Don't include call in information in the meeting invitation.
+Spend the first ten minutes working through the confusion of presentation and teleconferencing needs.
+* **Insist on introductions**, go around the table providing each attendee with the opportunity to describe their role and how it relates to the meeting.
+This is especially true as latecomers enter the meeting, proving additional opportunities to interrupt the discussion.
-* Don't do any work outside the meeting.
+* **Don't do any work outside the meeting**.
+The meeting is a forcing function.
 Meetings are when your team does work.
-* Insist on introductions, especially as latecomers enter the meeting
-* Show up late and revist already-decided issues
-* Restate issues addressed in prepatory materials (which you didn't read)
+Even better, restate issues addressed in preparatory materials (which you didn't read)

 ---